 9:15Copy video clip URL Freeman introduces the next segment.
 It is a profile of Young Kee Kim, a Fermilab physicist working on a new discovery in particle physics.

 9:55Copy video clip URL Kim talks about her childhood interests, and her curiosities concerning physics.
-She starts to explain the Higgs Field, and Freeman tries to explain it by comparing it to an auto show.
+She starts to explain the Higgs Field, and Freeman tries to explain it with an analogy to Mayor Richard M. Daley visiting the Chicago Auto Show.
 Kim shares that she is trying to discover the Higgs particle.

 12:04Copy video clip URL Kim and Freeman explain Fermilab’s Tevatron using analogies and diagrams.